For trade to flow effectively, the connections between ships, ports and people must also be secure.

 The overall goal is to support safe and secure shipping, which is operationally resilient to cyber risks.

 IMO has issued MSC-FAL.1/Circ.3 Guidelines on maritime cyber risk management.
 Read more...

 Piracy and armed robbery against ships

-Since then, the IMO Djibouti Code Trust Fund has funded numerous projects, coordinated by the Secretariat’s Project Implementation Unit, to improve regional capacity to counter-piracy by developing enhanced regional cooperation and coordination, based on the four pillars of Legislation, Training, Capacity Building, and Information Sharing.
-Read more.
+The IMO Djibouti Code Trust Fund funded numerous projects, coordinated by IMO, to improve regional capacity to counter-piracy by developing enhanced regional cooperation and coordination, based on the four pillars of legislation, training, capacity building, and information sharing.

 Capacity building - Gulf of Guinea

 |A Code of Conduct concerning the repression of piracy, armed robbery against ships, and illicit maritime activity in |

 west and central Africa was adopted formally in Yaoundé in June 2013 by Heads of State or their representatives from 25 West and Central African countries.

 IMO’s strategy and initiatives for enhancing maritime security and supporting development of a vibrant, sustainable maritime sector in West and Central Africa aims to ensure successful implementation of the Code of Conduct.

 IMO assists Member Countries in revising national legislation to criminalize piracy, attacks against ships, and other illicit maritime activities; coordinating structures and procedures; and having in place well-trained operational, technical and logistical personnel.
 Read more...